October 11, 2001

 “Too bad that none of them were on the same level as The Spirit Keeper,” said Sean.
-“Those movies you made to try to force everyone to stop watching those Pokemon movies were seen as mediocre.
+“Those movies that you made to try to force everyone to stop watching those Pokémon movies were seen as mediocre at best.
 Anyway, we might as well get to the hospital and see little Yeagan before Irene sends out a search party for us.
 You know how she is if we choose to skip out on an important occasion such as a baby’s birth.”

 “Indeed we must,” said Andrea, “because what kind of cousins would we be if we never meet the little guy?”

 “Irene would kill us if we don’t get our butts over to the hospital right now,” said Logan.
-“This means that we need to gather the kids and get over there immediately.
-I bet that Jacquelyn really wants them to meet her new little brother.”
+“This means we need to gather the kids and get over there immediately.
+I bet Jacquelyn wants them to meet her new little brother.”

 “As well as Jo and Ari,” said Sean.
 “They will want us to meet the baby.”